Veterans/Military Education Benefits

 - and -

-The College reserves the right to decrease LVC Grant-in-Aid and/or Multi-Cultural Fellowship (awarded based on financial need) if the sum of the need-based aid AND the veteran's benefits paid directly to LVC exceeds the student's financial need as determined by the FAFSA.
+The College reserves the right to decrease institutional aid that is awarded based on need if the sum of the institutional need-based aid AND the veteran's benefits paid directly to LVC exceeds the student's financial need as determined by the FAFSA.
 The student's non-need-based scholarship will NOT be adjusted through this portion of the policy.

 The Department of Veterans Affairs (DVA) may, at their discretion, reduce a student’s anticipated Post-9/11 GI Bill® payment to Lebanon Valley College for tuition and fees in order to satisfy a student’s outstanding debt (of any kind) with DVA.
 Students are responsible for any balance due to the College as a result of a reduced Post-9/11 GI Bill® payment.